-Section 11.
-Multilingual / Sign Language Stipends.
+Section 15.
+Multilingual Stipends.

-Bargaining unit employees who are specifically required or authorized by the EMPLOYER to use multilingual, or sign language skills shall be compensated for such work according to the following terms and conditions:
+Bargaining unit employees who are specifically required or authorized by the EMPLOYER to use multilingual skills shall be compensated for such work according to the following terms and conditions:

-- A. Certified and Regular Multilingual Stipend.
-EMPLOYEES who are regularly required to use multilingual or sign language skills in addition to other job duties shall receive a salary stipend of \$47.50 per payroll period.
-This stipend will be in effect for all compensated hours including compensated leaves. - B. Occasional Multilingual Pay.
-Employees who provide multilingual or sign language skills on an occasional or irregular basis at the request of the EMPLOYER shall receive \$9.50 in addition to their regular salaries for any workday on which such services are performed.
-This additional compensation shall not exceed \$47.50 for any one payroll period. - Section 12.
-In the event the EMPLOYER exercises its discretion to close a department, worksite, or workplace due to an EMERGENCY, including inclement weather, employees who were scheduled to work but could not due to such EMPLOYER decision may use accrued leave (vacation/PTO, sick leave, compensatory time, deferred holiday) to cover the hours missed.
-Further, with the approval of the EMPLOYER, an employee may be allowed to make up the time by working additional hours.
-Such approved additional hours may be assigned in a work location that is different from the employee's regular work location, if practicable.
+- A. Regular Multi-Lingual Stipend.
+Employees who are regularly required to use multilingual skills in addition to other job duties shall receive a salary stipend of \$47.50 per payroll period.
+This stipend will be in effect for all compensated hours including compensated leaves. - B. Occasional Bi-Lingual.
+Employees who provide multilingual skills on an occasional or irregular basis at the request of the EMPLOYER shall receive \$9.50 in addition to their regular salaries for any workday on which such services are performed.
+This additional compensation shall not exceed \$47.50 for any one payroll period - Section 16.
+In Charge Pay Senior Service Center Representative.
+Employees in the job class of Senior Service Center Representative who are expressly designated to direct the operations of a Service Center in the absence of a Public Service Unit Supervisor (Service Center Supervisor) or a Residential Real Estate Services Supervisor (RRES Supervisor) shall receive a differential of \$1.00 per hour.